-The Education Advisory Board meets twice a year.
-It makes connections with alumni, government, schools, professional agencies, business and industry, and the general public to promote the interests of the professional programs and facilitate support for them.
+The Education Advisory Board makes connections with alumni, government, schools, professional agencies, business and industry, and the general public to promote the interests of the professional programs and facilitate support for them.

 Office of Graduate Admission

 Rider University offers several graduate degree and graduate-level certificate programs.
 For graduate admission information, call the office of graduate admission, 609-896-5036.